bakernoodles/Drum-Machine/README.md

 ---

 This was originally something I started around two years ago.
-For personal reasons I had stopped programming and left it uncomplete.
-I once again renewed my passion for Front-End development and decided to finish the project.
+For personal reasons I had stopped programming and left it unfinished.
+I am coding again and I've always wanted to finish this app.

+### Issues

-It was a light challenge because after a few years, I had forgotten how I was building the app.
+I had forgotten how I was building the app so I had problems trying to relearn my code.
 Also, I had learned of better approaches to solve some problems.
 Finishing this app was a good learning experience, and I am glad I decided to finish it.
-It feels good to be back